jdodsoncollins/rn-mars-rover/README.md

 #### *Why do this in React Native, why not with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html)?*

+React Native can work on web too!
+[Twitter is a promenent example](https://giuseppegurgone.com/twitter-html/).

-The scope of this project made this a good candidate for this tooling and I wanted an excuse to use it, since I haven't gotten to the "Native" part of React in my day-job yet.
+The scope of this project made this a good candidate for this tooling and I wanted an excuse to use it, since I haven't gotten to use the "Native" part of React in my day-job as much as I'd like.
+Outside of the build & UI layer, all other typical React patterns are just as applicable here.
+Trying RN when already familiar with React is not a big leap and more like using an extremely opinionated UI library on top of React.

-The React Native ecosystem has fantastic tooling for multi-platform development.
+The React Native ecosystem has fantastic tooling for multi-platform development, especially so in the past year.
 Expo in particular has a great dev environment, with hot-reloading on web & mobile platforms in dev mode.

 The use of web technology beyond browsers I feel really benefits developer experience, and users benefit extended choice in app selection.
 Targeting desktop platforms is possible too - see [React Native for Mac/Windows](https://microsoft.github.io/react-native-windows/).

-In this case here with Expo, the basic UI elements are already provided for rapid bootstrapping *and* it then compiles to near-native mobile apps (some dependencies run on the JS thread).
-It's really cool!

 ### **Prerequisites**
 - Node 16 (Node 17 may show errors.
 [Node Version Manager](https://github.com/nvm-sh/nvm) is highly recommended)